Call-Up Probability Engine · Model v0.4 · How It Works

 Version History

-The model evolves through documented version increments.
-No parameter is ever changed mid-version — any change requires a new version.
+No parameter changes within a version.
+Any change requires a new version number.
 All outputs are permanently tied to the model version that produced them.

 v0.1

-Core pipeline established.
+Core pipeline.
 Five features.
-Static CUS/CUP mapping.
+Static CUS to CUP mapping.

 v0.2

 Expanded to 12 features.
 Org coefficients.
 Positional base rates.
-Service time suppression added.
+Service time suppression.

 v0.3

-ECD engine introduced.
+ECD engine.
 Three pathways.
 Confidence tiers.
-Early/Mid/Late date ranges.
+Early, Mid, Late date ranges.

 v0.4 - Current